Goekdeniz-Guelmez/Local-NotebookLM/README.md

 - This project uses various open-source libraries and models
 - Special thanks to the developers of LLaMA, OpenAI, and other AI models that make this possible

----

-For more information, visit the [GitHub repository](https://github.com/Goekdeniz-Guelmez/Local-NotebookLM).

 Best
 Gökdeniz Gülmez